alajmo/sake/docs/config-reference.md

 known_hosts_file: $HOME/.ssh/known_hosts

 # Shell used for commands [optional]
-# If you use any other program than bash, zsh, sh, node, and python
+# If you use any other program than bash, zsh, sh, node, or python
 # then you have to provide the command flag if you want the command-line string evaluted
 # For instance: bash -c
 shell: bash